top of page

 LINGVA.GAME

-In 2019, our company, together with Bizgames, developed the board game "Lingva.Game", which allows you to improve your foreign language knowledge and develop practical application skills (learn new words, phrases, hone your reading, listening, grammar skills, develop your spoken language), the game has a learning format that aims to develop knowledge with active interaction between participants.
-There are 2 levels of difficulty (beginner and intermediate).
+In 2019, our company, together with Bizgames, developed the board game “Lingva.Game”, which provides an opportunity to improve knowledge of a foreign language and develop practical skills in its application.
+The game helps to learn new words, phrases, hone reading, listening, grammar skills, and develop spoken language.
+It has an educational format aimed at developing knowledge through active interaction between participants.
+There are 2 levels of difficulty of the game (beginner and intermediate).

-Possible gameplay: participants perform tasks on the playing fields, answer questions, and receive points for each correct answer or completed task.
-The winner is the participant with the highest score.
+A possible gameplay: participants on the playing fields complete tasks, answer questions, and receive points for each correct answer or completed task.
+The winner is the participant with the most points.

-The game is now being actively distributed free of charge to educational institutions in Kyiv, and open games are being held among Kyiv residents who want to learn foreign languages on their own.
+In the future, this game is actively distributed free of charge among educational institutions in Kyiv, and open games are also held among Kyiv residents who seek to learn foreign languages independently.

 bg.png.webp

-Psychological 5-minute video trainings for Ukrainian teachers and schoolchildren with the support of People in Need
+Psychological 5-minute video trainings with the support of People in Need

-Our team created video tutorials on 108 psychological techniques that have been approved by the Institute of Education Content Modernization of the Ministry of Education and Science of Ukraine.
+Our team created video tutorials on 108 psychological techniques that were approved by the Institute for Modernization of Educational Content of the Ministry of Education and Science of Ukraine.

-The videos are hosted by Dmytro Karpachov and Olena Adamova.
+The video hosts were Dmytro Karpachov and Olena Adamova.

-These short psychological techniques are used by school psychologists, kindergarten teachers, school and vocational school teachers, and university professors to bring children into a resourceful state and provide emotional support.
+These short psychological techniques are used by school psychologists, kindergarten teachers, school and vocational school teachers, as well as university lecturers to introduce children to a resourceful state and provide emotional support.

-The project partner is the international organization People in Need.
+The project partner was the international organization People in Need.

-5-minute videos are posted on the website of the Ecosystem for Psychosocial Support: https://www.mentalhelp.in.ua
+The 5-minute videos are posted on the website of the Psychosocial Support Ecosystem: https://www.mentalhelp.in.ua

 bg.png.webp

-All-Ukrainian project on psychosocial support of children and their parents with the support of the U.S. Embassy in Kyiv
+All-Ukrainian project on psychosocial support for children and their parents with the support of the US Embassy in Kyiv

-The mission of the project: to provide teachers with practical skills of psychological first aid and emotional support, as well as diagnosis of psychological conditions for use in the educational process.
+Project mission: to provide teachers with practical skills in psychological first aid and emotional support, as well as diagnostics of psychological states for use in the educational process.

-• Conducted trainings before the start of the new academic year for 50,000+ educators:
+• Trainings were conducted before the start of the new school year for 50,000+ teachers:

-• Provided psychological first aid and PSS-diagnostics of participants of the educational process by educators who have successfully completed their studies.
-Conducted referrals of children with deep trauma to professional psychologists of the CETA project.
+• Psychological first aid and PSS diagnostics of participants in the educational process were provided by teachers who had successfully completed the training.
+Children with deep trauma were referred to professional psychologists of the CETA project.

-• Conducted supervisions (methodical and consultive support of educators by profesional psychologists).
+• Supervision (methodical and consultative support of teachers by professional psychologists).

 The project is in the process of implementation.
-On this date 20.000 of educators have finished education activity within the project.
+To date, 20,000 teachers have completed training within the project.

 bg.png.webp

-Psychosocial Support Programme (PSS) from the Government of Japan (Japan International Cooperation Agency – JICA)
+Psychosocial Support Program (PSP) from the Government of Japan (Japan International Cooperation Agency – JICA)

-The programme consists of video lectures from leading Japanese psychology experts who provide practical tools for stress management and first psychological aid, etc.
+The program consists of video lectures from leading Japanese psychological experts who provide practical tools for stress management, psychological first aid, etc.

-It is being used within the Ecosystem of psychological support in education of Ministry of Eduation and Science www.mentalhelp.in.ua and by educators and specialists of the psychological service of the educational system.
+Used within the framework of the Psychological Support Ecosystem in Education of the Ministry of Education and Science www.mentalhelp.in.ua, as well as by teachers and specialists of the psychological service of the education system.

 bg.png.webp

-The main goals of the project were: to draw attention to the challenges faced by young people and teenagers from Ukraine who have experienced migration and are seeking refuge, to dispel stereotypes and difficulties they encounter, to demonstrate ways to connect with new individuals and settle in Poland.
-The workshops took the form of open discussions, inspiring exercises, and practical tasks.
-The main activities within this project included: Composition in photography and video, Creating movie scripts, Photographic/video narrative (Storytelling), Proficiency in film creation and editing.
+The main objectives of the project were: to draw attention to the challenges faced by young people and adolescents from Ukraine who have experienced migration and are seeking asylum, to dispel stereotypes and difficulties they face, to demonstrate ways to establish connections with new people and settle in Poland.

 bg.png.webp